-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
-In addition, every procedure has limitations.
+Every surgical procedure involves a certain amount of risk and it is important that you understand the risks involved with the placement of a breast implant following tissue expansion breast reconstruction surgery.
 Additional information concerning breast implants may be obtained from the FDA, package-insert sheets supplied by the implant manufacturer, or other information pamphlets required by individual state laws.

 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with Dr. Brown to make sure you understand all possible consequences of breast augmentation revision.
-Problems associated with breast implants can be inherent to this type of implanted medical device or relate to complications of a surgical procedure.
+Although the majority of women do not experience the following complications, you should discuss each of them with Dr. Brown to make sure you understand the risks, potential complications, and consequences of placement of a breast implant following tissue expansion breast reconstruction.
+Problems associated with breast implants can be inherent to the type of implanted medical device or relate to complications of a surgical procedure.
 Additional advisory information regarding this subject should be reviewed by patients considering surgery that involves breast implants.